moust/cordova-plugin-videoplayer/README.md

 VideoPlayer.get(path, [options], [errorCallback]);
 ```

+The plugin is abble to play file-path or http/rtsp URL.

 You can optionally add options parameters like volume and caling mode.
 You can also add an error callback function to handle unexpected playback errors.